sandjelkovic/dispatchd/README.md

 Travis CI : [![Build Status](https://travis-ci.org/sandjelkovic/dispatchd.svg?branch=develop)](https://travis-ci.org/sandjelkovic/dispatchd)

-> Application to notify when episodes go live or aggregate those notifications in reports
+ Application to notify when episodes go live or aggregate those notifications in reports

-> Currently in heavy development mode.

 #### Purpose
 Goal of this application is to provide updates for episodes airdates in the form of customisable reports.

 #### Media content provider services
 * Currently, only https://trakt.tv/ is being used to retrieve information about Shows, Seasons and Episodes, including airdates.
-* Importing of shows to local db is also supported only from trakt.
+* Importing of shows to local database is also supported only from trakt.

 #### Development setup
-* Checkout.
-* Import maven project.
-* Update credentials in property files or set up run configuration to override those properties (recommended).
-* Set the database URL for profile in use (default for dev is Linux based in relation to user home).
-* Set up run configuration to use "dev" profile
-* Run.
+* Coming soon

 #### Credentials to update
-* spring.mail.host (if not gmail)
-* spring.mail.username
-* spring.mail.password
 * trakt.appId
 * trakt.appSecret